flamedfury/flamedfury.com/src/posts/2021/2021-04-06-manifesto.md

 To expand upon [@molly0xfff@hachyderm.io](https://front-end.social/@molly0xfff@hachyderm.io/109536577589664928) post to [Front-End Social](https://front-end.social/):

-> if you are at all able (or able to learn), i highly recommend:
-> - creating your own website
-> - on your own domain
-> - acquiring copies of your data that you care about that's on third party sites (particularly twitter)
+> if you are at all able (or able to learn), i highly recommend: creating your own website, on your own domain, acquiring copies of your data that you care about that's on third party sites (particularly twitter)

 - Learn some basic HTML & CSS.
 - Purchase your own domain.